MrRox1337/range-balancing-bot/README.md

 # Range Balancing Bot

-An autonomous vehicle system that maintains a fixed distance from walls while operating a conveyor mechanism.
+An autonomous vehicle system that maintains a fixed distance from walls or a moving object while operating an open ground or conveyor mechanism.

 ## Project Information